cjacker/opensource-toolchain-stm8/README.md

 There is various way to accomplish this, the STVP for windows officially provide by ST have option bytes configuration support, but as I know, it only set 0x487E and can not set 0x487F.

 For linux, there is no STVP provided.
-Here we use another way: flash a firmware to set these optionbytes with STLINK. after that, the UART flashing can be used until you flash this development board with STLINK again.
+Here we use another way: flash a firmware once to setup these optionbytes with STLINK. after that, the UART flashing can be used until you flash this development board with STLINK again.

 There are BSL activate codes in stm8gal repo, you need to build it yourself: